Mauricio-Camilo/projeto13-mywallet-front/README.md

 ## About

-This is an web application with which lots of people can manage their own expenses.
+This is an web application which lots of people can manage their own expenses.
 Below are the implemented features:

 - Sign Up
 - Login